 Technically a vegetable but really this is dessert territory.
 Rhubarb is nearly impossible to NOT be able to grow.
 Even accidentally hacking the whole top off, the roots will push through new shoots as if it were nothing.

 Eat their greens as a spicy substitute for rocket, and their young baby roots sauteed or raw.
-The humble turnip is a great option as the baby turnips are more delicious than their adult counterparts so slow growth by lack of sun isn’t a huge issue.

 11. Chinese cabbages